Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-80-brought-low.md

 Start with the positives.

 He’d regained gross motor control pretty damn quick.
 They had him off paralytics already, and he could walk (shakily) on his own, mostly tend to his own hygiene... it was fuckin’ *exhaustin’* though.
-Not in his body, which was absolutely *screaming* at him for some exercise…
+Not in his body, which was absolutely *screaming* at him for some exercise...

 It was in his head.
 He felt *drained* right in his fuckin’ soul just hobbling across the room.
 They were going to arrange electro-stimulation therapy to help keep his muscle tone and conditioning going, because if he was ever going to recover, he needed his body ready and waiting.